Continental climate

-Continental climates often have a significant annual variation in temperature (warm to hot summers and cold winters).
-They tend to occur in central and eastern parts of the three northern-tier continents (North America and Eurasia), typically in the middle latitudes (40 to 55 or 60 degrees north), often within large landmasses, where prevailing winds blow overland bringing some precipitation, and temperatures are not moderated by oceans.
+Continental climates in the Köppen climate classification often have a significant annual variation in temperature (warm to hot summers and cold winters).
+They tend to occur in central and eastern parts of the three northern-tier continents (North America and Eurasia), typically in the middle latitudes (40 to 55 or 60°N), often within large landmasses, where prevailing winds blow overland bringing some precipitation, and temperatures are not moderated by oceans.

 Continental climates occur mostly in the Northern Hemisphere due to the large landmasses found there.
-Most of northern and northeastern China, northern Mongolia, most of Korea, central Afghanistan, parts of Kazakhstan and Kyrgyzstan, eastern and southeastern Europe, much of the Russian Federation south of the Arctic Circle, central and southeastern Canada, and the central and northeastern United States have this type of climate.
+Most of northern and northeastern China, northern Mongolia, most of Korea, central Afghanistan, parts of Kazakhstan and Kyrgyzstan, eastern and southeastern Europe, much of the Russian Federation south of the Arctic Circle, central and southeastern Canada, and the north-central and northeastern United States have this type of climate.
 Continentality is a measure of the degree to which a region experiences this type of climate.

 In continental climates, precipitation tends to be moderate in amount, concentrated mostly in the warmer months.
 Only a few areas—in the mountains of the Pacific Northwest of North America and in some regions in and around the Persian Plateau (in western Iran, northern Iraq, adjacent Turkey, Afghanistan, northern Pakistan, and Central Asia) — show a winter maximum in precipitation.
 A portion of the annual precipitation falls as snowfall, and snow often remains on the ground for more than a month.

 Summers in continental climates can feature thunderstorms and frequent hot temperatures; however, summer weather is somewhat more stable than winter weather.
-Continental climates are considered as temperate climate varieties due to their location in the temperate zones, but are classified separately from other temperate climates in the Köppen climate classification system where they are identified by their first letter, a capital D. In the Trewartha climate classification, they are identified as Dc.
+Continental climates are sometimes included in the broader definition of temperate climates due to their location in the temperate zones, but are classified separately from other temperate climates in the Köppen climate classification system where they are identified by their first letter, a capital D. In the Trewartha climate classification, they are identified as Dc.

 Köppen climate classification

 Continental climate has at least one month averaging below 0 °C and at least one month averaging above 10 °C.

-Regions where the continental climates (Dfa, Dfb, Dfc, Dfd) are found.
+Regions where the continental climates (Dfa, Dfb, Dfc, Dfd) are found as of 1991-2020, using a threshold of -3 °C for the coldest month.